 The rate of change in workplace technologies will not abate, with consumerisation and the demands of Gen Y employees entering the workforce, the pressures to evolve will continue.
 But as organisation and the nature of the work we do evolves the contemporary workplace needs to be on that can support today’s needs, whilst being agile enough to accommodate future strategies, working practices and technologies.

-About Paul BrayPaul is Computacenter’s Chief Technologist for Digital Workplace @PSBray
+About Paul BrayPaul is Computacenter’s Chief Technologist for End User Services and Digital Workplace @PSBray